MPIBGC-TEE/bgc_md2/prototypes/working_group_2021/Readme.md

 Before you start working on your own model you should make sure that you can run the example.
 1. Install the `bgc_md2` package as described in the instructions in the gitHub https://github.com/MPIBGC-TEE/bgc_md2#installation
    Remark: If you cloned the repo change the url to your fork, otherwise you will not see the effect of your latest codechanges immediately.

+1. Update your repository everytime before you make any changes (see below)

 1. `cd kv_visit2`
    ```bash